We are a passionate team of dreamers who work hard to fight and put an end to human trafficking and sexual exploitation.

 President & CEO

-Jen Mack has worked in the financial services industry for almost 20 years, and recently returned to Citadel Credit Union as a Senior Financial Advisor after previously working for Citadel for over a decade.
-Previously, she was a Wealth Advisor at Members 1st Federal Credit Union, and has worked in the past for Thrivent Investment Management, Linsco Private Ledger Financial Corp, and Vanguard Marketing Corporation.
+Jen Mack has worked in the financial services industry for almost 20 years and recently returned to Citadel Credit Union as a Senior Financial Advisor after previously working for Citadel for over a decade.
+Previously, she was a Wealth Advisor at Members 1st Federal Credit Union and has worked in the past for Thrivent Investment Management, Linsco Private Ledger Financial Corp, and Vanguard Marketing Corporation.
+Most recently, Jenn was the Advancement Director at Lancaster County Christian School.

 Jen has her Bachelor of Science Degree from the University of Valley Forge and holds a Masters in Business Administration from Liberty University.
 She loves to play volleyball and used to volunteer as a volleyball coach and clinician with the Fellowship of Christian Athletes (FCA).
 She is married to her husband Jon and has two sons, Jalen and Justis.